Sonni Pacheco: Who Is Jeremy Renner’s Ex-Wife?

 She Was Once An Aspiring Actress

 Pacheco has a couple of acting credits to her name.
-In 2012, she played a character named Sonni in The Wingman.
-She also had a small role in the 2009 straight-to-DVD movie American Pie Presents: The Book of Love, Her role is listed on IMDB as “Splendid Wet T-Shirt Girl.”
+In 2012, she played a character named Sonni in the Peter Benson and Geoff Gustafson film, The Wingman.
+She also had a small role in the 2009 movie American Pie Presents: The Book of Love.
+Her role is listed on IMDB as “Splendid Wet T-Shirt Girl” in the straight-to-DVD flick.

-Bustle notes that Pacheco even met Renner on the set of the 2011 movie Mission: Impossible.
-Although she is not listed in the film and was reportedly on set as a stand-in.
+Bustle notes that Pacheco even met Renner on the set of the 2011 movie Mission Impossible: Ghost Protocol.
+Although she is not credited in the film she was reportedly on set as an extra.

 Her Resume Is All Over the Board

-While acting and art may have been her most high-profile gigs, Pacheco got a big break several years ago as a Monster Girl model for Monster Energy Drinks.
+While acting and art may have been her most high-profile gigs, Pacheco previously worked as a lingerie model.
+She got a big break several years ago as a Monster Girl model for Monster Energy Drinks.
 The brunette beauty worked as a model and spokesperson for the company.

-She has also worked as a hairstylist, and one of her earliest jobs was selling timeshares for a Mexican resort when she was a teen.
+But in a completely different career, she also worked as a hairstylist.
+One of Pacheco’s earliest jobs was selling timeshares for a Mexican resort when she was a teen.